-At this resort I felt like I had to bring a friend or two because all the villas are large 3-bedroom units.
+At this resort, I felt like I had to bring a friend or two because all the villas are large 3-bedroom units.
 It would be a waste to not share this trip with others.
 So, I invited my girlfriend and another couple along for the trip.
 We decided since it was a short trip that one car with luggage would be enough.

 I got a great deal on a rental car from Enterprise and grabbed an SUV for the trip.
 They may take a ton of $3 a gallon gas but really to comfortably take the 4 of us together for a 7-hour trip each way it was worth it.
 It is amazing how large a GMC Denali is.
 It is like a small tank compared to my Mustang.
-On the interstate the beast seemed to glide over potholes and bumps.
-Not like driving an SUV 20 years ago where you felt every single bump in the road.
+On the interstate, the beast seemed to glide over potholes and bumps.
+Not like driving an SUV 20 years ago when you felt every single bump in the road.

 It also helped that the GMC had almost 80 sq feet of cargo space.
 Man, women pack like they are going to the moon.
 Each had two bags that I was glad there was another guy along to help carry them.
 Is it the shoes that make things so heavy?

-Checking in to the villa, it has all the standard amenities and more.
+Checking into the villa, it has all the standard amenities and more.